Written byMichael T. Rose

 - Well done!
 Your unsupported Mac is running macOS Monterey now!

 Using this post, you will find out how to install macOS Monterey on your old, unsupported Mac in a comprehensive and simple way.
 Get a taste of the performance and security improvements in macOS Monterey.
+You can also install macOS Monterey on VirtualBox on Windows PC if you want.

 Share this article to help more people!